P1eter/pAPPer/README.md

 For external sources, see the [references.txt](references.txt) file.

 ## Explanation video
 You can find a video of me explaining the app [here](https://youtu.be/k74t3WVZMIo).
+For a video of how the robot moves, click [here](https://youtu.be/jxz_R7yVfKk)